jj1bdx/airspy-fmradion/README.md

 ### RTL-SDR support

-The Osmocom RTL-SDR library must be installed before you can build NGSoftFM.
+The Osmocom RTL-SDR library must be installed before you can build ngsoftfm-jj1bdx.
-See http://sdr.osmocom.org/trac/wiki/rtl-sdr for more information.
-NGSoftFM has been tested successfully with RTL-SDR 0.5.3.
+See <http://sdr.osmocom.org/trac/wiki/rtl-sdr> for more information. ngsoftfm-jj1bdx has been tested successfully with RTL-SDR 0.5.3.
 Normally your distribution should provide the appropriate librtlsdr package.
 If you go with your own installation of librtlsdr you have to specify the include path and library path.
 For example if you installed it in `/opt/install/librtlsdr` you have to add `-DRTLSDR_INCLUDE_DIR=/opt/install/librtlsdr/include -DRTLSDR_LIBRARY=/opt/install/librtlsdr/lib/librtlsdr.a` to the cmake options

 To install the library from a Debian/Ubuntu installation just do: